SS Odd I (1912): Antarctic expedition

 The Odd I expedition was the first of nine scientific expeditions in the Antarctic fitted out by Lars Christensen.
 It was led by Eyvind Tofte, with Anton A. Andersson serving as captain.
 The expedition arrived at Peter I Island on 17 January 1927, but was unable to land.
 They then circumnavigated the island and discovered Cape Ingrid.

 They also found and named Cecil Cave, a sea cave which indents the southern part of Cape Ingrid on the west coast of Peter I Island in Antarctica.
 It was discovered and named by a Norwegian expedition under Eyvind Tofte in January 1927.
 Tofte and the second mate rowed into the cave in an unsuccessful attempt to land on the island.

-By 1930, her port of registry had bee changed to Porsgrund.
+By 1930, her port of registry was changed to Porsgrund.
 In 1932, she was sold to Thorland Ltd. Her port of registry was changed to London, United Kingdom.
 She was operated under the management of A/S Thor Dahl.
 In 1938, she was sold to Ole Telnes, Bergen.
 Her port of registry was changed to Bergen and the Code Letters LKBK were allocated.
 A new diesel engine was fitted in 1938.
 The engine was a two-stroke single cycle single action engine manufactured by M. Haldorsen & Sön.
 It had two cylinders of 451 mm (173/4 in) bore by 502 mm (193/4 in) stroke and was rated at 111 nhp.
 In December 1938, she was sold to Partrederi Odd I, Bergen.